California High Court Overturns Scott Peterson Death Sentence in Murder of Pregnant Wife

 (CN) — Nearly 16 years after being sentenced to death for the murders of his wife Laci and unborn child, Scott Peterson won a reprieve of sorts Monday: The California Supreme Court reversed his death sentence due to jury selection errors — but the murder convictions stand.

 Peterson, now 47, garnered national headlines when he was charged with the murders of his wife Laci and their unborn son.
-Laci — who was 7 ½ months pregnant — had last spoken to her mother by telephone on Dec.
+Laci — who was eight months pregnant — had last spoken to her mother by telephone on Dec.
 23, 2002, a day before Scott reported her missing.

 Laci’s and her unborn son Conner’s remains were discovered on a San Francisco Bay beach in April 2003.
 Both were identified through DNA.